 In general, the audience for Young Adult (YA) titles are “tweens” and/or teenagers, which would be 7th Grade through high school.
 If your main characters appeal to this age group, you are welcome to submit your manuscript to Barking Rain Press by following our submissions guidelines.

-Barking Rain Press cannot give you a set time frame for publication, as each author and work is unique.
-Some work may require more editing than others, or there may be “glitches” in the process beyond our control.
-However, as part of the author contract, Barking Rain Press creates a list of edits that needs to be made prior to publication, and we ask the editor and the author to review the list and provide an estimated completion date.
-This date can be changed as needed, because we want to publish a quality product.
+Typically, it takes about a year from the time a contract is signed to the publication of a work.
+However, Barking Rain Press understands that each author and work is unique.
+Some work may require more editing than others, or there may be “glitches” in the process beyond our control (if the author or editor temporarily loses access to a computer or internet service, or experiences a major life change).
+That is why as part of the author contract, Barking Rain Press creates a list of edits that need to be made prior to publication, and we ask the editor and the author to review that list and come back to us with an estimated completion date for the editing work after reviewing the scope of editing, scheduled life events, etc.

 Most readers aren’t interested in hearing from a publisher as much as they are interested in hearing from an author.
 Readers will Google your name, your book(s), your characters, etc., but they don’t typically Google for the publisher name.